awsdocs/amazon-api-gateway-developer-guide/doc_source/maintain-api-using-console.md

 ### Delete an API with the API Gateway Console<a name="how-to-delete-api-console"></a>

 You must have deployed the API at least once\.
-Follow the instructions in [Deploying an API in Amazon API Gateway](how-to-deploy-api.md)\.
+Follow the instructions in [Deploying a REST API in Amazon API Gateway](how-to-deploy-api.md)\.

 1. Sign in to the API Gateway console at [https://console\.aws\.amazon\.com/apigateway](https://console.aws.amazon.com/apigateway)\.